sjgarland/YeomanGuide/Notes/HowTo/Test.md

-# Testing XLray
+# Testing Yeoman Guide

-These notes describe how to test XLray (and other add-ins) using a local web server.
-See the simpler [instructions](Use.md) for how to use XLray with a remote server.
+These notes describe how to test Yeoman Guide (and other add-ins) using a local web server.
+See the simpler [instructions](Use.md) for how to use Yeoman Guide with a remote server.

 ## Required infrastructure